reshufflehq/reshuffle-aws-connectors/doc/AWSSQSConnector.md

 This [Reshuffle](https://dev.reshuffle.com) connector can be used to interact with AWS SQS queues.
 [AWS SQS documentation](https://docs.aws.amazon.com/sqs/index.html).

-// The following example listen to new messages in the queue if a message is not already present in an AWS queue, if not send it.
+The following code listens to new messages in the queue.
+When a message arrives it logs the details of the message event.
-// Triggered when Reshuffle receives an HTTP request on /send
 ```js
 const { HttpConnector, Reshuffle } = require('reshuffle')
 const { AWSSQSConnector } = require('reshuffle-aws-connectors')